danielboendergaard/phantom-pdf/README.md

 A Package for generating PDF files using PhantomJS.
 The package is framework agnostic, but provides integration with Laravel 4/5.

-Notice: This package only works on 64-bit Linux operating systems.
+Notice: This package only ships with the 64-bit Linux version of PhantomJS.
+If you want to use it with another version you can reference it in the configuration.

 ##Installation
 Run `composer require danielboendergaard/phantom-pdf`